dokku/gitlab-ci/README.md

 ## Usage

 All examples require a `SSH_PRIVATE_KEY` environment variable set for the Gitlab CI pipeline.
-This may be set via a "secret variable"
+This may be set via a "secret variable".
+See [this doc](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for instructions on creating a new ssh key.
+Be careful not to overwrite existing keys on the generating machine by using a new name.

 ### Adding a secret variable